stormychel/Belfius_CSV_to_PDF/README.md

 # Belfius CSV to  PDF Converter

 This script automatically converts CSV bank statements into a Belfius-style PDF format.
 It processes all CSV files in the current directory and generates matching PDFs with proper transaction formatting.

 ## Features

-✅ Batch Processing – Automatically processes all .csv files in the folder.✅ Professional Formatting – Matches Belfius bank statement layout.✅ Auto-Naming – Output PDFs use the same name as the input CSV files.✅ Monospaced & Aligned – Ensures correct column alignment for transactions.✅ Multi-Page Support – Handles long transaction lists across multiple pages.✅ File Reference in Header – Displays the original CSV filename at the top.✅ Belfius Header (Commented Out) – Can be re-enabled for bank-style branding.
+✅ Batch Processing – Automatically processes all .csv files in the folder.
+✅ Professional Formatting – Matches Belfius bank statement layout.
+✅ Auto-Naming – Output PDFs use the same name as the input CSV files.
+✅ Monospaced & Aligned – Ensures correct column alignment for transactions.
+✅ Multi-Page Support – Handles long transaction lists across multiple pages.
+✅ File Reference in Header – Displays the original CSV filename at the top.
+✅ Belfius Header (Commented Out) – Can be re-enabled for bank-style branding.

 ## Installation